CleverCloud/anorm-pg-entity/README.md

 The idea is to use `shapeless.Generic` to automatically derive the `PgEntity` instance from a case class.

+Since I'm a total newbie wrt shapeless, I rely heavily on the patience of [@skaalf](https://twitter.com/skaalf) and a few others (@milessabin,
+@mandubian, and @alexarchambault).

 ## Build

     sbt compile